robenkleene/collections/cards/computer-science.md

 - **What is the term for when an item in a sequence can be accessed directly?** Random access
 - **What is the term for when an items in a sequence can only be accessed in order?** Sequential access
 - **What is an adjacency matrix?** A `n x n` matrix to represent a graph of `n` items where each value represents connections between items `i` and `j`.
-- **What is an adjacency list?** A multidimensional list that represents a graph where each list describes the set of neighbors for that item.
+- **What is an adjacency list?
+How is it implemented for integer nodes versus string nodes?** Storing neighboring nodes in a list, using a multidimensional list for integers or an associative array for other types of nodes.
+- **In a graph, what are neighbors?** Two connected nodes

 ### Bloom Filter